-- 1. The Committee requested a report on the new provider procurement strategy once it had been finalised. - 2.
+- 1. The Committee requested a report on provider procurement strategy. - 2.
 The Committee requested that officers reconsider the structure of Careline charges.

 49. PUBLIC HEALTH BUDGET PROPOSALS

 Rachel Wigley presented the budget proposals for public health.

 Members noted that there was no mention of paediatric oral health in the budget.
 Mike Robinson, Director of Public Health, responded that this work was situated in the 0-5 service and was also being worked on by the school nurses team.